hyosung11/Launch-School/Courses/journal.md

 06:19 In a study session with Alex and I've given him the second problem.
 I didn't start teh timer.

 07:01 After study session with Alex.
 He got stuck on a problem but eventually figured it out.
 I want to continue through OOP.

+07:23 Able to find and fix my bug in OO RPS.
+Yes!

+07:36 RPS works so far.
+It's fun to play with it and change some of the interface.